 So, what can you do if you find yourself being ostracized?

-- Look after yourself – If the exclusion continues, it will affect your mental, physical and emotional well-being.
+Look after yourself– If the exclusion continues, it will affect your mental, physical and emotional well-being.
 Whilst you struggle to work out your next steps, try to leave the ostracism in the office.
 The best thing you can do is keep yourself fit and healthy and happy outside of the office.
 Hang out with your friends, be with your family, exercise, stay positive.
+Find time to look after and care for yourself.

 If you are currently experiencing ostracism in the workplace (whether directly or indirectly) and need someone to talk to, then why don’t you drop me a message and we can arrange a one-on-one coaching session.